tacowordpress/taco-installer/README.md

 Gitlab can build and run integrations automatically when you push to it.
 Currently, the boilerplate file is set up to handle pushes to the `develop` branch automatically and `master` manually.

 1. Edit the .gitlab-ci.yaml and put appropriate ssh paths into both the `STAGING_PATH` and `PRODUCTION_PATH` fields.
 2. Set up the Gitlab integration on both the server and Gitlab project.
-TODO: Update when necessary @Ian
+Go to the runners tab under your Gitlab project, and follow the instructions to set up your runner.
+In general, you want to log into the staging server as `root`, run gitlab-runner register, and follow the prompts.
+You generally want to enter `lofiiterstate/node` as the image, and `docker` as the executor.